Bramshaw House, Pennant Hills Road, Parramatta

 ![]() |

 | Milton Kent aerial view of Parramatta before 1950, State Library of New South Wales.
-Below - Bramshaw House, right of centre. |
+Below - Bramshaw House, right of centre, and expanded below. |

 -------------------

 The single story building located at the front of the complex at 106 Pennant Hills Rd., Oatlands, was early in its history known as Bramshaw.
-Its three distinctive large chimneys which feature in old and new photographs enabled a relatively easy identification The original Bramshaw, plus later additions, were described by the architect Gregory Nolan, as follows:
+Its three distinctive large chimneys which feature in old and new photographs enabled a relatively easy identification.
+The original Bramshaw, plus later additions, were described by the architect Gregory Nolan, as follows:

 A colonial stuccoed brick structure with a hipped terra cotta tiled roof and features a galvanized iron veranda around the front.
 The house was originally only one room deep, with a service room or kitchen at the rear.
 The floors are timber, the walls are cement rendered and the ceilings are plaster.
 It also features French doors to the living rooms.
 The 1933 renovation, including the kitchen, dining rooms and dormitories are brick additions to the original home.
 They have a hipped roof of terra cotta tiles, windows are casement with brick sills.
 Floors are timber except to the bathroom and ceilings are AC sheeting. ….
 Several major and minor brick extensions have been added to extend the dormitory wing. (‘Find & Connect: History & Information about Australian Orphanages, Children’s Homes and Other Institutions’ website, 2025)

-The earliest known reference to this building as Bramshaw dates back to 1890 when the owner-occupiers – Mr. and Mrs. Mark Cooper Day - were seeking a young girl to nurse their two children.
+The earliest known reference to this building as Bramshaw dates back to an 1890 newspaper advertisement in which the owner-occupiers – Mr. and Mrs. Mark Cooper Day - were seeking a young girl to nurse their two children.
 After passing through a number of hands - most notably Robert and Ethel Gracey between 1895-1910 - Bramshaw was purchased from the estate of their daughter Mabel Ethel Gracey on 8 December 1932 by Burnside Presbyterian Orphan Homes and converted from a residence and farm into an orphanage cottage home for about 25 kindergarten-age children.
 The site, which came to be known from 1933 as Troup, deriving its name from the Mary Francis Troup Home, was opened in October of that year.
 The ceremony was performed by Sir Isaac Isaacs, Australian Governor-General.
 Its history from then until almost a century later when it no longer served that use was a colourful one.

 During the years of World War II, the Mary Francis Troup Home, along with the other Burnside orphan homes for children, was evacuated.
 The Find & Connect website - a government initiative providing information on orphanages, children's homes and related institutions, recorded the following information on the Troup site:

-January 1942, during World War II, the children were evacuated to the Blue Mountains and the Second General Army occupied the whole of the Burnside Homes, and Gowan Brae used Troup as an Officers Mess.
+January 1942: During World War II, the children were evacuated to the Blue Mountains and the Second General Army occupied the whole of the Burnside Homes, and Gowan Brae used Troup as an Officers Mess.
 The children returned in January 1945.

 | Bramshaw House, April 2022.
 Photo: Graham Shirley. |

 A search by the authors has not found any registration of the building as a local, state or federal heritage item.
 Prior to any detailed heritage study of Bramshaw it is proving difficult to precisely date its original construction, and the extent of its subsequent modifications and extensions.
-Though the earliest reference to the building is a newspaper article from 1890, this does not mean it was necessarily built around this time.
-It is possible it was built earlier (e.g. the 1870s) and could also have existed under another name before coming into the hands of the Days.
+Though the earliest reference to the building is the aforementioned newspaper article from 1890, this does not mean it was necessarily built around this time.
+It is possible it was built earlier (e.g. the 1880s) and could also have existed under another name before coming into the hands of the Days.

 -------------------